-- Phytophthora meadii produce oospores and chlamydospores that can survive adverse conditions, including absence of a suitable host and poor environmental conditions (George and Edathil 1974; Liyanage and Wheeler 1991). - Mycelium and sporangia and zoospores may survive for shorter periods on discarded fruit or in the absence of a host (Liyanage and Wheeler 1991). - Temperature, low humidity, drying, and antagonistic organisms are the limiting factors to survival (Weste 1983).
+- Phytophthora meadii produce oospores and chlamydospores that can survive adverse conditions, including absence of a suitable host and poor environmental conditions (George and Edathil 1974; Liyanage and Wheeler 1991). - Mycelium and sporangia and zoospores may survive for shorter periods on discarded fruit or in the absence of a host (Liyanage and Wheeler 1991). - Temperature, low humidity, drying and antagonistic organisms are the limiting factors to survival (Weste 1983).
 If optimal environmental conditions occur, oospores and chlamydospores may produce sporangia (Erwin and Ribeiro 1996; Drenth and Guest 2004).
 Sporangia can be dislodged by water, wind or vertebrate or invertebrate vectors (Drenth and Guest 2004).

 • The primary host of P. meadii, Hevea brasiliensis has a limited distribution in Australia.
-However, other possible hosts may be available to in Australia including Allium cepa, Acacia mearnsii, Ananas comosus, Prunus persica, Solanum melongena and Theeobroma caco (Burt 2000; Wicks 2003; PHA 2007; APC 2011; Florabank 2011; RIRDC 2011).
+However, other possible hosts may be available in Australia including Allium cepa, Acacia mearnsii, Ananas comosus, Prunus persica, Solanum melongena and Theobroma cacao (Burt 2000; Wicks 2003; PHA 2007; APC 2011; Florabank 2011; RIRDC 2011).
 The narrow host range decreases the probability of the pathogen being spread to a suitable host when conditions are favourable for infection.

-Phytophthora meadii may enter the environment during retail distribution or post-purchase via, association with discarded fruit, wind or rain-splash dispersal of whole sporangia, spores carried on animals or soil contaminated equipment.
-These factors will however be moderated by the climatic conditions which limit survival of this pathogen and it limited host range and distribution of these species.
+The possibility that P. meadii may enter the environment via association with discarded fruit, wind or rain-splash dispersal of whole sporangia, spores carried on animals or soil contaminated equipment, moderated by the climatic conditions that limit survival of this pathogen and its limited host range and distribution of these species, support a likelihood estimate for distribution of 'low'.